icerpc/icerpc-docs/pages/icerpc/slic-transport/protocol-frames.md

 }
 ```

-All the Slic versions support the `Initialize` and `Version` frames.
+All Slic versions support the `Initialize` and `Version` frames.
 All the other frames are version-specific.

 ## Initialize frame